v8/v8.dev/src/docs/slack-tracking.md

 Finally, and most importantly, the runtime environment must be very fast, otherwise we're just philosophizing.

-Now, V8 can store properties in a property backing store attached to the main object.
-Unlike properties that live directly in the object, this backing store can grow indefinitely.
-Just create a new array, copy the data over, add the new property and link it in to the object.
+Now, V8 could simply store properties in a backing store attached to the main object.
+Unlike properties that live directly in the object, this backing store can grow indefinitely through copying and replacing the pointer.
 However the fastest access to a property will come by avoiding that indirection and looking at a fixed offset from the start of the object.
-This diagram shows the situation:
+Below, I show the layout of a plain ol' JavaScript object in the V8 heap with two in-object properties.
+The first three words are standard in every object (a pointer to the Map, to the properties backing store, and to the elements backing store).
+You can see that the object can't "grow" because it's hard up against the next object in the heap:

 <figure>
   <img src="/_img/docs/slack-tracking/property-layout.svg" loading="lazy">
 </figure>

+(*I left out the details of the property backing store because the only thing important about it for the moment is that it can be replaced at any time with a larger one.
+However, it too is an object on the V8 heap and has a Map pointer like all objects that reside there.*)

-Because of the performance provided by in-object properties, V8 is willing to give you extra space in each object.
-Eventually, you'll settle down, stop adding new properties, and use the structure you've laid out for computation.
+So anyway, because of the performance provided by in-object properties, V8 is willing to give you extra space in each object, and **slack tracking** is the way it's done.
+Eventually, you'll settle down, stop adding new properties, and get down to the business of mining bitcoin or whatever.

-We have a magic number in the system for this: 7.
-After 7 runs of a particular constructor function, V8 figures you won't throw in any new properties that are important to access quickly.
+How much "time" does V8 give you?
+Cleverly, it considers the number of times you've constructed a particular object.
+In fact, there is a counter in the Map, and it's initialized with one of the more mystical magic numbers in the system: **seven**.

-Look what happens if I print `m1` with `%DebugPrint()` (this handy function exposes the hidden class structure.
-You can use it by running `d8` with flag `--allow-natives-syntax`:
+We can have a look at what happens if I print `m1` with `%DebugPrint()` (*this handy function exposes the hidden class structure.
+You can use it by running `d8` with flag `--allow-natives-syntax`*):

 ```
 > %DebugPrint(m1);